by

 click.

-made of a harder material.
-I could stop the click by pressing the bottle
+bottle made of a harder material.
+I could stop the click by pressing

-down against the cage.
-But, it would gradually move and the click would
+the bottle down against the cage.
+But, it would gradually move and

 back to standard soft-plastic bottles.
 They’re easier to squeeze